For the latest model year, the Focus Hatchback is available with a fuel-sipping 1.0-liter EcoBoost three-cylinder engine.

 The Old World influence is clearly evident in the Focus' classy cabin, which charms with high-quality materials and a distinctive design.
-Aside from a center stack that some find to be too intrusive, there's sufficient space up front, but the rear seats are lacking in legroom compared to some competitors.
+There's sufficient space up front, but the rear seats are lacking in legroom compared to some competitors.

 Opt for the Focus' versatile hatchback bodystyle, and cargo space is ample - 23.8 cubic feet are available behind the rear seats, and 44.8 cubes can be unlocked by folding the rear seats flat.